 When I first started this website, the main purpose was to write about sobriety.
-I’ve spent the past five years addressing the stigma of alcoholism by being upfront and honest about it, with myself and with those around me.
+I’ve spent the past six years addressing the stigma of alcoholism by being upfront and honest about it, with myself and with those around me.
 I’ve also challenged my own assumptions about what it means to be a recovering alcoholic, and I encourage everyone to do the same.
 Having recently been diagnosed with bipolar disorder, my writing has now evolved to address mental health as well, which I believe has everything to do with sobriety and recovery.

 Readers, I think a lot about who you are and what reasons you might have for reading this.
 I can’t give you any answers about how to get or stay sober.
 The way that it happened for me is and will continue to be a bit of a mystery.
 I’m also not a qualified professional who can tell you how to properly manage your mental illness, if you have one.
 But I want to share my insights with you, which can be at times sad, frustrating, hopefully inspiring (?!), and sometimes just really fucking funny.

 - I curse, a lot.
 I’m sorry if this offends you.

 - I didn’t go to rehab or A.A.
 I attended some meetings, and I would never reject an opportunity to go and listen.
 But it wasn’t for me.
 And I think there may be a lot of us out there who feel the same.